 If you, for some reason, encounter any problems with this step you may also go directly to the Swiss Model site, choose the Template identification option of the server.
 In this case the search parameters are slightly different and you will get a more extensive output, like the one shown in the image below.
 You just need to paste the UniProt identification code of your sequence (P51634) and run the search.
 Here is a screen-shut showing the list of potential templates:

 Obviously the first protein in the list is R. capsulatus BchI.
-But if check the list you will find something interesting, a lot of other proteins with a relatively high sequence identity with BchI.
+But if you would check the list you will find something interesting, a lot of other proteins with a relatively high sequence identity with BchI.
 This shows the evolutionary history of the AAA+ domain, which is reused by Nature many time in very different functional contexts.

 This imported file contains the SyncChlI sequence-thread along the X-ray structure of R. capsulatus BchI (PDB code 1g8p), as well as the coordinates of the actual 1g8p entry.
 It is essentially a half-ready homology model of Sync I subunit (if you are not familiar with the content of PDB files, please refer to the tutorial on PDB).
 Until we check the sequence alignment to ensure that everything was correctly done, the imported at this stage model cannot be considered to be the final homology model.
 The imported file is a normal text file and may be open with WordPad, MS Word or any other text editing program.
 The x,y,z coordinates assigned to the atoms of the SyncChlI sequence are of course the same as those for BchI, provided that the corresponding amino acids do exist.
 It is also possible to view the sequence alignment using SwissPDB viewer by clicking a small icon in left corner of the alignment window (you need to open the alignment window from the "windows" menu of the program: